rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >(*Comment*: Example formatted with ISBD punctuation for clarity)

 >Example:
-><CITE>London : printed for George Eversden, at the Mayden-head in St. Pauls-Church yard, 1657</CITE>
+><CITE>London : Printed for George Eversden, at the Mayden-head in St. Pauls-Church yard, 1657</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

 <a name="5.2.335.2">5.2.335.2</a> If the resource bears only a statement relating to distribution, or multiple such statements, generally assume the distributor to also be functioning as publisher.
 Treat the statement as a publication statement.